 For animals such as felines, transiting to a completely different environment has a huge impact.
 That is why it is up to you as an owner to ensure the transition to life in the next home runs smoothly.
 Be certain that your new home is safe-proofed, and that small hiding spaces are safe.
 This also means that you should keep your feline inside for at least a week before letting it explore outdoors.
 It should be familiar with the inside of the home before going out.

 Keep up with the routines you had in the old home.
 Food should be delivered at the same time, and portions should stay the same.
 Also, try to arrange your pet’s room the way it looked before relocation.
-Arrange furniture as similarly as possible, and put litter box, food and water bowls in the same or similar position.
+Arrange furniture as similarly as possible, and put the litter box, food, and water bowls in the same or similar position.
 That should be right by your cat and aid her to come to terms with relocation.

 Indoor Furry Roommates